visokio/omniscope-multinode/README.md

 > **Tip — Pin the report for easier pushing:** If you want to push without navigating away from the report, click the **three-dot menu** inside the report and select **Pin**.
 This keeps the workflow toolbar visible alongside the report so you can click **Push** directly from that view without switching tabs.

-**Step 4 — Optionally use the scheduler**

-Instead of executing manually each time, you can automate the staging refresh using the built-in scheduler.
-In the editor, click the **scheduler icon** in the left sidebar.
-You will see a pre-configured scheduled action for the staging project.
-Click the **play button** to trigger an ad hoc run — this executes the staging workflow automatically, as if you had done it by hand.
-You can also configure it to run on a recurring schedule for nightly or hourly automated refreshes.

-The scheduler action also includes a pre-configured **failure notification**.
-Add your email address to the failure action and Omniscope will send you an alert if the scheduled refresh fails, and a confirmation when it succeeds.

-Once the scheduled refresh has run and you are happy with the result, open the staging project, review it, and click **Push** in the workflow toolbar to deploy to the master location that viewers have open.

 ---

 #### Option B — Without staging (direct workflow)